eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 The following arguments are supported:

-- `image` - (Computed) - String - Image is the container image name to use.
+- `image` - (Computed) - String - ImageName is the container image name to use.
-- `init_image` - (Computed) - String - InitImage is the init container image name to use.
+- `init_image` - (Computed) - String - InitImageName is the init container image name to use.
 - `env` - (Computed) - List([env_var](#env_var)) - Env is a list of environment variables to set in the container.

 ### cilium_networking_spec